DanBStone/VTX_WebApp_Manual/README.md

 ## Best Practices

-- Tare (zero) before each test.
+- Always zero (tare) the strain gauges before starting a test.
-- Let readings stabilize before recording.
+- Wait for readings to stabilize before recording data.
-- Download CSV after each session.
+- Download your CSV file after each recording session.

----

 ## Troubleshooting

-- **App doesn’t load** – Ensure Wi-Fi (`WindTunnel_AP`) and power; refresh or try another device.
+- **Web app doesn’t load:**
+    - Make sure you are connected to `WindTunnel_AP` WiFi.
+    - Ensure the controller is powered on.
+    - Try refreshing your browser or a different device.
-- **No live data** – Check hardware/sensor connections; try Zero Scales.
+- **No live data:**
+    - Check that all hardware and sensors are properly connected.
+    - Try zeroing the scales if readings are stuck.

 ---